 Should You Rent a Car and Drive to Wrentham Outlets?
 Or Drive Your Own?

-Even better, drive your own car if you have one.
+Even better, drive your own car if you have one with you in Boston.

-When you need a rental car for just one day, Zipcar may be the best affordable choice.
-You'll find lots of convenient pick-up/drop-off locations all over the Boston area.
+When you need transportation for just one or two days, renting a car may be the best affordable choice.
 Just pick your departure and return times to avoid rush hour!

 Directions to Wrentham outlet are simple: Once you get onto Route 93, go down Route 95, make a left onto I-495 North, drive for 5 miles, and follow the signs into Wrentham Village's parking lot.